You are here

 Other treasures uncovered included opalescent stained glass windows, an original red clay tile roof, and ornate wrought iron railings that grace upper-level balconies.

 The historic structure, renovated to maintain its original richness and beauty, serves as a campus center to meet the needs of the student body, which has more than doubled in the last decade.
-It will also house the College’s chapel and administrative offices of admission, alumni relations and institutional advancement.
+It will also house the university’s chapel and administrative offices of admission, alumni relations and institutional advancement.
 Its first-floor parlors and meeting rooms will also be available for use by the public.